tadaguides/reset/reference/coding_interview_strategies.md

 My interview strategy was the following:

+* My strategy for problem solving is: spend 20-25 minutes trying to figure out which pattern to use for each problem, go through each topic and make sure I get enough experience with every pattern.
+If I can't solve during 25 minutes then just look at the solution and if this is not helpful, try to look for external resources - there are some amazing youtube channels.
 * Completely read and go through each problem in "Cracking the coding interview"
 * Study every day for 4+ hours, every study session was focusing on a algorithmic subject or so
 * Being able to solve problems under a 20-25 minute mark for every major algorithmic category labeled under leetcode, leaving DP programming as a last subject of study.
 Every time I start working on a subject I would start with the easy problems and if I couldn't solve it I would look at the solution, I think timing how long it takes you to produce a solution is important since during interviews (in many companies) you might be asked to talk about a project and then jump into problem solving, shorting the 45 minute mark you typically have